-- gives a true and fair view of the group's financial position as at 31 December 2017, and its financial performance and cash flows for the year then ended - complies with the Australian Charities and Not-for-profits Commission Act 2012, the b) Australian Charities and Not-for-profits Commission Regulation 2013 and Australian Accounting Standards.
+- gives a true and fair view of the group's financial position as at 31 December 2018, and a) its financial performance and cash flows for the year then ended - complies with the Australian Charities and Not-for-profits Commission Act 2012, the b) Australian Charities and Not-for-profits Commission Regulation 2013 and Australian Accounting Standards.

-The financial report comprises the statement of financial position as at 31 December 2017, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes to the financial statements including summaries of significant accounting policies and other explanatory information, and the directors' declaration.
+The financial report comprises the statement of financial position as at 31 December 2018, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes to the financial statements including summaries of significant accounting policies and other explanatory information, and the directors' declaration.